quer/the-steam-awards/README.md

  * chance profile image (will select a radom from ´http://steamcommunity.com/actions/GameAvatars/´)
  * vote and like a guide (just add id and appid in file)
  * join group (will join must have groups and random from a list, and level groups based on account level(replace api key))
+ * add game to WishList
+ * comment on a profile
+ * game Recommend

 # Events
 Events modules are stored in ´modules/events´